go-goyave/goyave/docs_src/src/guide/basics/validation.md

 - Strings: have a length of `value` characters.
 - Numerics: be equal to `value`.
 - Arrays: exactly have `value` items.
-- Files: weigth exactly `value` KiB.
+- Files: weight exactly `value` KiB.
     - *Note: for this rule only (not for `min`, `max`, etc), the size of the file under validation is **rounded** to the closest KiB.*
     - When the field is a multi-files upload, the size of **all files** is checked.